GameDevHarsh/Wobble-Race/README.md

 # Wobble-Race

-Wobble Race is a fun and chaotic multiplayer racing game built with **Unity** and **Photon PUN 2**.
+Wobble Race is a fun and chaotic **multiplayer maze game** built with **Unity** and **Photon PUN 2**.
 Players control wobbly ragdoll characters and navigate through a challenging maze to find the shortest path to the exit.
 The first player to escape wins!

 ## 🛠 Features